EngqvistLab/Tome/README.md

 #### 2.2 Get homologous enzymes for an given ec number and sequence.
 For example, we want to get all homologs of an enzyme with EC 3.2.1.1 from Photobacterium profundum (OGT = 13°C).
-We want those homologs with a temperature optima higher 50 °C. The seqeuence for this enzyme is
+We want those homologs with a temperature optima higher 50 °C. The sequence for this enzyme is
 ```
 >Q1Z0D7
 MTSLFNTEYASTLSAPSVATNVILHAFDWPYSKVTENAKAIADNGYKAILVSPPLKSFHSKDGTQWWQRYQPQDYRVIDN